 We all know that most good characters undergo some kind of change over the course of their story.
 Whether it’s a change in perspective, circumstance or goal, WE as the audience feel closer to the character, having witnessed their growth.
 But when audience members learn to expect character growth, it takes a more extreme transformation to really surprise or move them, but not surpassing a point of no return.

 We’ve compiled a list of the most extreme character arcs, that set these classic characters apart from the rest.
-Ranging from intense emotional development, to acute physical transformations to tremendous situational changes, we’ve selected archetypal figures who start and end their story in drastically different positions.
+Ranging from intense emotional development, to acute physical transformations to tremendous situational changes, we’ve selected character archetypes who start and end their story in drastically different positions.

 10 Extreme Character Arcs